This morning as I was nursing Magnus I almost started crying because he’s growing so fast.

 I also love that my last thoughts are loving my family and wishing them the best, while allowing me to sleep without running into my son’s room every 5 minutes to make sure he’s still breathing.

 I’d love to hear from you now, what do you do with your worries?
 Do you pray?
 What helps put your heart at rest?
-Please share in the comments below, or in the Soul Sisterhood Facebook group.
+Let me know in the comments below.

 Thank you for being a continued source of strength and inspiration.
 You are the light of the world, never forget what you are capable of.